 |40/1||Manchester United are 40/1 with bet365 to win the Champions League|

-The forward's concerns about the training methods and tactics of Moyes and his staff emerged last October, and he went public with some of his misgivings following United's calamitous recent defeat to Olympiakos by citing the positional play of his team-mates as a reason for his own dip in form.
+The forward's concerns about the training methods and tactics of Moyes and his staff were revealed by Goal last October, and he went public with some of his misgivings following United's calamitous recent defeat to Olympiakos by citing the positional play of his team-mates as a reason for his own dip in form.

 Van Persie will turn 31 in August and is now willing to explore the possibility of one final pay day abroad.

-Real Madrid, Inter, Juventus and Monaco are among the continental clubs closely monitoring the potential availability of the prolific Dutchman.
+Real Madrid, Inter Milan, Juventus and Monaco are among the Continental clubs closely monitoring the potential availability of the prolific Dutchman.

 At this stage, it is considered unlikely that he would remain in England if he leaves United.